In this post we will be taking a look at the techniques and tactics you can use to hire a DevOps engineer without breaking your budget.

 - Understand how to Apply the 12-Factor Methodology: This includes Isolated dependencies, backing services, Dev/Prod parity, stateless processes, etc. Visit our blog on the 12-factor methodology to learn everything you need to know on this subject.

 - Kubernetes clustering: Skillful on Amazon EKS, Azure EKS, Google Kubernetes Service, and if it’s on-prem, Kubernetes Standalone.
-It’s great if the DevOps is familiar with at least one of the technologies which applies to your project.
+It’s great if the DevOps engineer is familiar with at least one of the technologies which applies to your project.

 - Security compliance: It’s also a good asset if the DevOps is familiar with at least one of the following regulations: HIPAA, PCI, or SOC2.These regulations are all very similar.
 If you don’t need any security compliance, you can disregard this tech skill.